atbcb/usab-uswds/_tad/rad-x.md

   <div class="grid-row">
     <div class="tablet:grid-col">
       <h4>Assistive Technology Compatibility</h4>
-      <p>Digital instructions should be provided on a website that conforms to WCAG 2.1 AA standard and has [18] undergone rigorous testing with assistive technology  such as screen readers and voice dictation software.
+      <p>Digital instructions should be provided on a website that conforms to WCAG 2.1 AA standard and has undergone rigorous testing with assistive technology  such as screen readers and voice dictation software.
 The website should be accessible via QR code and a plain text URL.
-Test-specific companion applications are another method for users to access digital test instructions. </p>
+Test-specific companion applications are another method for users to access digital test instructions. <a href="#eightteen">[18]</a><span id="endnote18"></span></p>
       <h5>Issue</h5>
       <p>Test instructions are provided in a format that is not  web or mobile accessible and/or is incompatible with  native device operating system (OS) accessibility  features. </p>
     </div>